Quarterly MarTech buyer trends: Where is the market moving?

 Here's what our latest MarTech intent report reveals about the current market:

-• Interest is strongest in the ecommerce, technology, and finance industries.
+• Interest is strongest in the ecommerce, finance and healthcare industries.

 • Traction is highest among enterprises with 1,000–5,000+ employees.